Becoming a U.S. citizen is a tough and rewarding process. It takes hours of research and requires a lot of time and energy.

 Think of your citizenship interview like a job interview.
 Plan on dressing professionally and pick out your outfit the night before so you don’t waste time in the morning.
 A professional look will help you feel more confident, create a good impression and help feel your best.

-Which documents should I bring to my naturalization interview?
+Which documents should I bring to my naturalization interview in North Carolina?

 - Any reentry permits